-To help us to identify and prioritise our biggest sustainability issues, we’ve been speaking to staff, customers, members of the public and top sustainability thinkers through our ‘We’re all ears’ and ‘Our digital future’ programmes, as well as through ongoing internal assessments.
+To help us to identify and prioritise our biggest sustainability issues, we’ve spoken to staff, customers, members of the public and top sustainability thinkers through our ‘We’re all ears’ and ‘Our digital future’ programmes, as well as through ongoing internal assessments.

-We think about the entirety of our business – including our products, people and operations – and consider all our potential impacts before prioritising them according to the expectations of our main stakeholders – our staff, customers and sustainability experts.
-We’ve recently carried out a benchmarking process to gauge how we’re doing on some key impact areas, and we’re working closely with our internal teams to monitor and improve how these issues are managed.
-As well as helping us make progress where necessary, this process has helped to highlight areas of leadership, such as how we manage the environmental impact of our fleet.
+We think about the whole of our business – including our products, people and operations – and consider all our potential impacts before prioritising them according to the expectations of our main stakeholders – our staff, customers and sustainability experts.
+Every year we carry out a benchmarking process to gauge how we’re doing on our key impact areas, and we’re working closely with our internal teams and our parent company Liberty Global, to monitor and improve how these issues are managed.

 On top of this, there are also some important challenges that are specific to our sector.
-Within the telecommunications and media industry, issues go much further than responsibly managing resources such as paper or energy, or even the impact a business has on their immediate community.
-Today, people talk about the idea of “content influence“– because creators and distributors of information and entertainment can also influence what and how people think.
-As a result, there’s a big focus on how responsible companies should measure this kind of impact, something that as an active member of the CSR Media Forum, we are contributing to.
+Within the telecommunications and media industry, there’s an expectation that responsible companies should understand and measure the impact of ‘content influence’ – the idea that creators and distributors of information and entertainment can also influence what and how people think.
+It’s a debate that as an active member of the Media CSR Forum, we are contributing to.

 We know from the conversations we’ve already had that Britain overwhelmingly believes digital technology can have an exciting, positive impact on all of our lives.
-And the more conversations we have with our staff, customers and opinion leaders, the better we can continue to develop our approach to sustainability.
-It’s a work in progress as we’re learning all the time, but it focuses on one big idea – using our knowhow, talented staff and that brand magic to provide digital that makes good things happen – for individuals, businesses and communities right across the country.
+That’s the idea behind our vision for sustainability: digital that makes good things happen.
+It focuses on one big idea – combining our knowhow, talented staff and that brand magic to use digital technology to create positive change – for individuals, businesses and communities right across the country.